 A student will receive credit based upon completion of all recommended assignments, successfully writing and revising essays, demonstrating good sentence structure, grammar, spelling, continuity and coherence.
-The course will be evaluated as follows:
+The student must receive a 67% grade on the Final Test in order to pass the course.
+The assignments will be evaluated as follows: